Zeenea-cs/api-scripts-examples/README.md

 3. Create a virtual environment with venv.
 4. Activate the new virtual environment.
 5. Install the dependencies listed in _requirements.txt_.
+6. Prepare the settings.
+You have two options to do this:
-6. Edit settings.toml and .secrets.toml files.
+   1. Edit settings.toml and .secrets.toml files.
+   2. Use the zeenea.config module to guide you in the settings.
 7. Your environment is ready you can run the examples.

 Scripts have been tested with Python 3.12.